Zappe airs it out, but Pats fall to Giants on last-second field goal in preseason opener

 The struggles for Zappe, drafted out of Western Kentucky, continued through the rest of the quarter, gaining just 8 yards in a six-play drive following a Giants score by Richie James where he beat Joejuan Williams at the goal line.

+Nixon said it was nice to be back on the field competing again, with his last significant on-field experience coming in 2020 with the University of Central Florida.

+“It was a good day to just get my feet wet, be out there with the team," Nixon said.
+"That was my first game experience in a long time, honestly first full game since UCF. ...
+Two big plays helped us with a scoring drive.
+Just need to keep improving."

-Following two punts an interception Zappe had a fourth-and-1 attempt to Josh Hammond batted up and caught by Austin Calitro.
+Following two punts, Zappe had a fourth-and-1 attempt to Josh Hammond batted up and intercepted by Austin Calitro.
 The turnover led to a drive that ended in a 40-yard field goal by Gano to make it 20-14 with 10:17 to go in the fourth.

 Darren Evans, Austin Calitro and Micah McFadden each led the Giants defensively with four tackles.
 Calitro had an interception (for 6 yards) on Zappe.
 Trenton Thompson had one sack.